Appendix C — Changes in the Fourth Edition

 - ADD clear definitions of the phrases ‘in some part’ and ‘in the major part’ to the top of the chapter.

-Rationale: Concepts appearing in the key require a clear diagnostic definition within the classification, independant of the description manual, which was previously implicitly linked. - ADD Saline Soil Material as a diagnostic.
+Rationale: Concepts appearing in the key require a clear diagnostic definition within the classification, independent of the description manual, which was previously implicitly linked. - ADD Low-chroma colours as a diagnostic for many soils affected by poor drainage or strong leaching.

 Rationale: Removal of the second paragraph is justified on the grounds that the content is better suited to the Methods and Rationale of the NZSC (Hewitt 1993). - AMEND Densipan to include expected horizon notation, and remove reference to specific types of field testing.